Help with utilities, heating bills and rent in Chicago.

 Department of Family and Support Services case workers are highly trained specialists who work with clients on an ongoing basis.
 They have extensive information on where people can go to for help with such needs as rent, utility and heating bills, and much more.
-The will also help individuals set personal goals, develop budgets and create plans to achieve them.
-The will ensure ensure the clients stays on track.
-A case worker can refer clients to specialized services and financial aid programs in the community and their local Chicago neighborhood.
+They will also help individuals set personal goals, develop budgets and create plans to achieve them.
+They will also ensure ensure the clients stays on track.
+A case worker can refer clients to specialized services and financial aid programs in the community as well as their local Chicago neighborhood.

 A number of other assistance programs are provided by the Department of Family and Support Services offices.
 They can help with other basic needs and provide financial aid for bills in a crisis situation.
 Case management and referrals are provided to, as well as information on government benefits.
 Get more information on Department of Family and Support Services programs.

 Locations of government run Community Service Centers in Chicago

 The centers and programs noted below offer low to moderate income families and individuals a large number of assistance programs.
 There are also services for more vulnerable residents in Cook County, such as the elderly, disabled, or single moms.
 Applicants come from all backgrounds.